-Our experience is vast
+Our experience in IP protection is vast

 Read our FAQs below.

-Probably, yes — to obtain a patent, at least one part of the recycling process would need to be new.
+To obtain a patent, at least one part of the recycling process would need to be new.
 This could be an additional step to the process, a different step within an existing recycling scheme or a completely different route to recycling.
-For example, if your new process uses a different pre- or post-chemical treatment to facilitate recycling, involves different heating and cooling stages or cycles, uses different pressure regimes or involves the use of new degrading agents or combustion agents, your new innovation could well be patentable.
+For example, if your new process uses a different pre- or post-chemical treatment to facilitate recycling, involves different heating and cooling stages or cycles, uses different pressure regimes or involves the use of new degrading or combustion agents, your new innovation could well be patentable.
 Protection may also be possible if your new process is more energy efficient.

 Our company has found a new second-life use for conventional mobile phone batteries.
 Can we protect ourselves?